misiektoja/steam_monitor/docs/usage.md

 The tool colours the terminal itself, but you can also use [GRC](https://github.com/garabik/grc) to colour logs.

+The bundled recipe follows the same colours as the live output.
+It also covers the other monitors in the family, so one copy in `~/.grc/` colours every tool's logs.

 Add to your GRC config (`~/.grc/grc.conf`):

 ```